nginx-architects/nginx-se-challenge/README.md

 Enable any of the following features on the NGINX Plus load balancer for extra credits:

-* Enable a Active HTTP Health Check: Periodically check the health of upstream servers by sending a custom health‑check requests to each server and verifying the correct response. e.g. check for a `HTTP 200` response and `content type: text/html`
+* Enable an Active HTTP Health Check: Periodically check the health of upstream servers by sending a custom health‑check requests to each server and verifying the correct response. e.g. check for a `HTTP 200` response and `Content-Type: text/html`
-* Enable a HTTP load balancing algorithm methods **other than the default**, round-robin
+* Enable an HTTP load balancing algorithm methods **other than the default**, round-robin
-* Provide the [`curl`](https://ec.haxx.se/http-cheatsheet.html) (or similar tool) command to add and remove server from the NGINX upstream named `dynamic` via the NGINX API.
+* Provide the [`curl`](https://ec.haxx.se/http-cheatsheet.html) (or similar tool) command to add and remove the server from the NGINX upstream named `dynamic` via the NGINX API.
 * Create a `HTTP 301` URL redirect for `/old-url` to `/new-url`
 * Enable Proxy caching for **image files only**.
 Use the Cache folder provisioned on `/var/cache/nginx`, i.e. set `proxy_cache_path` to `/var/cache/nginx`.
 Validate the test image http://www.example.com/smile.png is cached on NGINX
-* Enable any Session persistence method to routes all requests in a given use session to the same upstream server
+* Enable any Session persistence method to routes all requests in a given user session to the same upstream server
-* Provide the command to execute a the NGINX command on the a running container, e.g.  `nginx -t` to check nginx config file and `nginx -s reload` to Reload the configuration file
+* Provide the command to execute the NGINX command on the running container, e.g., `nginx -t` to check nginx config file and `nginx -s reload` to reload the configuration file.
 * Add another web server instance in the `docker-compose.yml` file, using the same [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello), with the hostname, `nginx3`, and add the new server to the upstream group, `nginx_hello`

 ## Q&A

-* **This does not need to be done in a vacuum**.
+* **This Project does not need to be done in a vacuum**.
 You can always ask questions at any step along the way.
-Clarity is important so you will not be penalized for asking any questions.
+Clarity is essential, so you will not be penalized for asking any questions.